apnadkarni/blt/man/BLT.rst

 **blt::beep**

 **blt::bitmap**
-  Reads and writes bitmaps from Tcl.
-New X bitmaps can be defined on-the-fly from Tcl, obviating the need to copy around bitmap files.
+  Reads and writes bitmaps from TCL.
+New X bitmaps can be defined on-the-fly from TCL, obviating the need to copy around bitmap files.
 Other options query loaded X bitmap's dimensions and data.

 **blt::busy**